Record Your Metal Detecting Finds

 View Profile

-• Objects over 300 years old and made of at least 10% precious metal (gold or silver).
+• Objects over 300 years old with at least 10% gold or silver.

 • Two or more coins from the same find.

-You must report treasure to the coroner within 14 days of discovery.
-The easiest way is by contacting your local FLO.
+You must report treasure to the coroner within 14 days.

-The Portable Antiquities Scheme encourages the recording of all archaeological finds, not just treasure.
-While voluntary, reporting your finds helps preserve local and national heritage.
+The Portable Antiquities Scheme encourages recording all archaeological finds, helping preserve local and national heritage.

-Please follow the Code of Practice for Responsible Metal Detecting to ensure your detecting activities are respectful, ethical, and legally compliant.
+Follow the Code of Practice for Responsible Metal Detecting to ensure ethical and legal detecting.